learn-co-curriculum/react-hooks-props-destructuring/README.md

 Instead of passing in that default poster image in case we don't have one, we can tell our `MovieCard` component to use a **default value** if the `posterSrc` prop was not provided.
-To do this, we can add default value to our destructured
+To do this, we can add the default value to our destructured props:
-props:

 ```jsx
 function MovieCard({